FleekHQ/space-daemon/README.md

 # Space Daemon

 Space Daemon is a wrapper built in Go around awesome IPFS tools so that you can have start coding a decentralized desktop app as fast as possible.
-It is built on top of Textile Threads and Buckets.
+It's built on top of Textile Threads and Buckets.
 Out of the box it includes:

 - A running local instance of Textile Threads.